Does SLOPE outperform bridge regression?

 \begin{remark} Given that the SLOPE estimation problem involves several important parameters, such as the noise level $\sigma_z$ and the tuning parameter $\gamma$, we should expect these quantities to play a role in the concentration of the mean square error.
 Hence, obtaining a single concentration inequality that exhibits the accurate dependence on all the parameters seems to be remarkably challenging.
-As described in Theorem \ref{thm:concentration0}, to overcome this difficulty, we have chosen to derive concentration results under three different scenarios.
+As described in Theorem \ref{thm:concentration0}, to overcome this difficulty, we have chosen to present concentration results under three different scenarios.
 We now discuss the result of each scenario below. \begin{enumerate}[(1)] \item Scenarios (\ref{item:main-low-noise-abovePT0}) and (\ref{item:main-low-noise-belowPT}) are concerned with the concentration in the low noise regime.
 Scenario (\ref{item:main-low-noise-abovePT0}) considers the case in which the sample size (per dimension), $\delta$, is above the threshold $M_{\lambdav}(\chi^*)$.
-Note that in this case, if we choose $\gamma=\Theta(\sigma_z)$, it is clear that the probability bound becomes smaller as the noise level decreases (ignoring the polynomial term), which captures qualitatively correct effect of $\sigma_z$.
+Note that in this case, it is clear that the probability bound becomes smaller as the noise level decreases, which captures qualitatively correct effect of $\sigma_z$.
+Moreover, if we choose $\gamma=\Theta(\sigma_z)$, $A_3(\gamma,\sigma_z)$ is of order one.
 As will be seen in the proof of Theorem \ref{thm:noiseless-phase-transition}, the condition $\gamma=\Theta(\sigma_z)$ holds for the optimal tuning of the parameter $\gamma$.
 The assumption that $\xv$ has no tied nonzero components is crucial for the comparison of different SLOPE estimators.
 We will discuss this assumption in more details in Section \ref{ssec:low-noise-compare}.
-Finally, note that the condition $\delta>M_{\lambdav}(\chi^*)$ ensures that SLOPE is ``performing above its phase transition", i.e., as the noise level $\sigma_w \rightarrow 0$, the MSE $\frac{1}{p}\mathbb{E}\|\eta(\xv + \sigma^*\hv; \sigma^*\chi^*) - \xv\|^2$ goes to zero as well.
+Finally, note that the condition $\delta>M_{\lambdav}(\chi^*)$ ensures that SLOPE is ``performing above its phase transition", i.e., as the noise level $\sigma_z \rightarrow 0$, the MSE $\frac{1}{p}\mathbb{E}\|\eta(\xv + \sigma^*\hv; \sigma^*\chi^*) - \xv\|^2$ goes to zero as well.
 For studying the important features of the phase transition, the reader may refer to \cite{weng2018overcoming}.